Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

-Everything you Should Know about Life Safety Inspections
+Everything You Should Know About Life Safety Inspections

-Everything you Should Know about Life Safety Inspections
+Everything You Should Know About Life Safety Inspections

-All of us have hear industry to keep our community and its residents safe.
-Business owners d of the NFPA and know of the measures taken by the fire protection and building managers, along with the fire protection department, also carry the responsibility to ensure their establishments are safe and secure for tenets, employees, and customers that come and go frequently.
+All of us have heard industry to keep our community and its residents safe.
+Business owners d of the NFPA and know of the measures taken by the fire protection and building managers, along with the fire protection department, also carry the responsibility to ensure their establishments are safe and secure for tenants, employees, and customers that come and go frequently.
 The responsibility for safety can be accomplished by following the codes and standards set forth by the NFPA.

 Life Safety inspection can help building owners and occupants comply with fire and life safety regulations and stay up to speed on current life safety needs.
-It is also strongly advised to be proactive regarding life safety systems to protect you from potential threats.
+It is also strongly advised to be proactive regarding life safety systems to protect you from threats.
 Life safety inspections are typically performed yearly, with some reviews occurring on other days.

-And that is why we have curated this post with a concise explanation of what Life Safety Codes and Inspections are and how you can be abreast of their particular requirements.
+And that is why we have curated this post with a concise explanation of what Life Safety Codes and Inspections are and how you can be up-to-date of their particular requirements.
 We have also written a blog on A Complete Fire Safety Inspection Checklist, which will provide you with the condensed version of the essential NFPA Life Safety Codes and Standards and give you a comprehensive checklist for a life safety inspection.

 But this article can also come in handy for non-fire industry professionals in case they want to keep themselves informed of the specifications of the life safety codes and inspections.